 Our recent successes.

-All Stars Project of Chicago announces Center for Afterschool Development Campaign at Partners with Youth Benefit Luncheon
+All Stars Project of Chicago campaign to establish a Center for Afterschool Development

 ASP Receives 2016 Simmons Luminary Award for Transformative Work with Inner-City Youth

 President and CEO Gabrielle Kurlander accepted the Simmons Luminary Award from the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University (SMU) in 2016.
 Inspired by the power of learning to illuminate and improve society, the Luminary Award honored the All Stars Project for its commitment to improving people’s lives through education and development.

 All Stars Project of New Jersey Launches Operation Conversation: Cops & Kids

 In an important partnership between All Stars and Mayor Ras J. Baraka and the City of Newark, All Stars was proud to announce the launch of Operation Conversation: Cops & Kids in New Jersey’s largest city.
 Cops & Kids director and ASP co-founder Dr. Lenora Fulani led the first workshop in Newark at the ASP of NJ Scott Flamm Center for Afterschool Development last summer and the initiative will involve 300 police officers and young people in 14 workshops in all five of the city’s wards.

 Establish the field of Afterschool Development

 We are leading a national conversation among local and national funders, youth, academics, thought leaders and corporate leaders to create a platform for innovation and build the Afterschool movement.